marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/index.md

 Important: If your installing on a customer owned platform account or an on-prem customer datacenter, you **`MUST`** instruct your customer to register for a trial account and use their pull secret for the install if they don't own the software.
 Do not use your own pull secret for customer engagements.

 NOTE: All IBMer's are entitled to an IBM Entitlement Key.
 Your key can **`ONLY`** be used for training and demo purposes.
-Do not provide your personal entitlement key to customers.
+Do not provide your personal entitlement key to others.

 ******If customer or business partner does not have an IBM entitlement key, go to the following link to get one(IBM Internal Link)